-1.1 Background
+1.1.
+Background

-Mekelle1 is the sixth largest city in Ethiopia.
-Located in northern part of the country, it was established as an urban centre in 1869-1873 and is the capital of Tigray region.
+Mekelle is the sixth largest city in Ethiopia.
+Located in the northern part of the country, it was established as an urban centre in 1869-1873 and is the capital of the Tigray region.
 Since its establishment, the city has expanded tremendously by engulfing many small villages and towns.
-In 2005 (1997 E.C),2 the city covered an area of 28 square kilometers.
+In 2005 (1997 E.C), the city covered an area of 28 square kilometers.
 In 2006, the areas known as Quiha (also Qwiha or Kuha) and Aynalem were incorporated within Mekelle City.
 As a result, present day Mekelle City covers an area of 109.36 square kilometers (BOFED, 2009).

-Mekelle is both a city and a woreda.3 According to the latest Ethiopian Census, the city' population in 2007 (2000 E.C.) was 215,546.
-The city's projected population in 2008 was 227,505.4 Mekelle is one of northern Ethiopia's primary economic and educational centers, housing Mekelle University, a leading higher education institution in Ethiopia.
-The main economic activities include agro-processing (in particular, vegetables and oil seeds), and the city also offers investment opportunities in manufacturing, livestock and tourism.
+Mekelle is both a city and a woreda.
+According to the latest Ethiopian Census, the city' population in 2007 (2000 E.C.) was 215,546, and the city's projected population in 2008 was 227,505.
+Mekelle is one of northern Ethiopia's primary economic and educational centers, housing Mekelle University, a leading higher education institution in Ethiopia.
+The city's main economic activities include agro-processing (in particular, vegetables and oil seeds), with - investment opportunities in manufacturing, livestock and tourism.

 Mekelle is also a city with one of the highest poverty rates in Ethiopia (Gebremedhin, 2006; Gebremedhin and Whelen, 2007), in part because it is located in a region that has suffered from recurrent drought over the past three decades (Gebremedhin and Whelen, 2007).
-In 1994, it is estimated that 55.1 percent of the people lived below the poverty line of 79.36 birr (\$8.35) per month (Gebremedhin and Whelen, 2007).
+In 1994, an estimated 55.1 percent of the people lived below the poverty line of 79.36 birr (\$8.35) per month (Gebremedhin and Whelen, 2007).
 However, between 1995 and 2000, poverty rates in Mekelle began declining, mainly due to reconstruction and an influx of investment capital (Gebremedhin, 2006).
-In 2000, 33.3 percent of the people in Mekelle lived below the poverty line of 92.95 birr (\$9.78) per month (Gebremedhin and Whelen, 2007).
+In 2000, 33.3 percent of the people in Mekelle lived below the poverty line, by then defined at 92.95 birr (\$9.78) per month (Gebremedhin and Whelen, 2007).

-1.2 Objectives
+1.2.
+Objectives

 The objectives of this needs assessment are to evaluate the major education challenges in Mekelle and to assess the city's prospects for achieving the education Millennium Development Goals (MDGs) by 2015.
-Specifically, the MDGs in education are to achieve universal primary education (MDG 2) and to attain gender parity for girls at all education levels (MDG 3) by 2015.
+Specifically, the MDGs in education are to achieve universal primary education (MDG 2) and to attain gender parity for girls at all educational levels (MDG 3) by 2015.

-1.3 Methodology
+1.3.
+Methodology

-This needs assessment mainly relies on quantitative data obtained from education officials in Mekelle and the capital city of Addis Ababa, but also uses qualitative data collected in interviews with teachers, NGOs and education government officials.
-Data were collected between June and August 2008.
-Quantitative data were obtained with the assistance of Mr. Ato Gebremedihn,
+This needs assessment mainly relies on quantitative data obtained from education officials in Mekelle and the capital city of Addis Ababa but also uses qualitative data collected in interviews with teachers, NGOs and education government officials.
+Initial data were collected between

-1 The city of Mekelle is also referred to as Mek'elle or Mek'ele.
+&lt;sup>1 The city of Mekelle is also referred to as Mek'elle or Mek'ele.

-2 E.C. refers to the Ethiopian Calendar, which is used throughout the country and which runs eight years behind the generally used Roman calendar.
+$^{2}$ E.C. refers to the Ethiopian Calendar, which is used throughout the country and which runs eight years behind the generally used Roman calendar.
 In this report, "E.C." always denotes those dates given in the Ethiopian Calendar.
-3 A woreda is a political subdivision (similar to a district) within a region of Ethiopia.
-There are 35 woredas in Tigray and Mekelle is one of them.
+A woreda is a political subdivision (similar to a district) within a region of Ethiopia.
+There are 35 woredas in